paulinaczheng/twitter-location/README.md

 A PostgreSQL database was built, using SQLAlchemy to construct the schema.

 ### Twitter
 Tweepy was used to access the Twitter API.
-Live-streamed tweets, restricted to those that were geotagged and located within the continental U.S., Hawaii, or Alaska, were stored in a PostgreSQL database.
+Live-streamed tweets, only restricted to those that were geotagged and located within the continental U.S., Hawaii, or Alaska, were stored in a PostgreSQL database.
 Over 3 days, approximately 50,000 tweets were stored for subsequent analysis.

 ## Defining Geographic Location
 Due to the limited number of tweets, geographic location was defined broadly as: